Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Incentives could be in-app currency or rewards points, a free shipping or promo code, or access to exclusive features or content.

-The food delivery branch of ubiquitous ride-hailing app Uber is raking in the dough: as of early 2017, it had more than 8 million active users in the US alone, growing faster than Uber itself.* The number of deliveries increased more than 24x from 2016-2017, with an expected $3 billion in gross sales.*
+The food delivery branch of ubiquitous ride-hailing app Uber is raking in the dough: as of early 2021, it has more than 66 million active users.*

 UberEats succeeds in the crowded delivery market because it knows what users want — fresh food, ASAP — and removes every friction point on the way to placing that first order.